govolution/avet/README.md

 Chaining multiple iterations of AVET enables you to add multiple evasion layers, if necessary.

 What & Why:
-- when running a .exe file made with msfpayload & co, the file will often be recognized by anti virus software
+- when running a .exe file made with msfpayload & co, the file will often be recognized by antivirus software
-- AVET is an anti virus evasion tool targeting windows machines with executable files
+- AVET is an antivirus evasion tool targeting windows machines with executable files
 - different kinds of input payloads can be used now: shellcode, exe and dlls
 - more techniques available: shellcode/dll injection, process hollowing and more
 - flexible retrieval methods for payload, decryption key, etc.